Beyond Bars: Part III

 Planners want social services in new lockup

 A Whatcom County corrections officer holds a packet of Narcan to treat narcotic overdoses.
-Officers carry them in pockets and stash them around the jail, so they're easily accessible if and when they need them.
+Officers carry them in pockets and stash them around the jail.
 (Hailey Hoffman/Cascadia Daily News)

 Editor's NoteBeyond Bars: The future of justice in Whatcom County is a special report that explores the county’s controversial effort to build a new jail.
 Voters on recent jail bond measures made it clear they won’t accept a new jail without better social services for the people who wind up behind bars.
 This week, we take a closer look at three social ills that contribute to incarceration: homelessness, serious mental illness and substance use disorder.